The 2022 Center Fall BBQ is scheduled for

 Those same principles apply today.

-A BEGINNING ALMOST 100 YEARS AGO
+100 YEARS AGO

 Back in 1924 when the first Center Fair was formed the Historic Center Arbor was just 48 years old and, in fact, Davie County itself was a mere 88 years old.
 Nationally, Calvin Coolidge was President and the first Macy's Thanksgiving Day Parade was coming in November.
 Things were pretty prosperous and we were in the thick of the "roaring twenties."